How to Use Tarot Numerology to Understand Your Personality

 Pages

-The Minor Arcana also has court cards; Pages, Knights, Queens, and Kings in addition to the numbered or pip cards.
+The Minor Arcana also has court cards; Pages, Knights, Queens, + Kings in addition to the numbered or pip cards.
 Each of these cards has a special message and further hones your Tarot reading.

-Pages mean Messages and Beginnings.
+Pages mean Messages & Beginnings.
 Usually, these come up when you’re getting into a new cycle, where it’s not so much of what is that you want to manifest, but how.
 When Page shows up, it’s a reminder to take in as much information as you possibly can before proceeding.
 In a way, it feels like standing at the starting line before a race.
 While you know where your finish is going to be, in order to arrive there successfully, you still have lots of planning ahead.

 Knights